 A negative comment brings other followers round your business and depending on how likely your business is to be on the receiving end of social media negativity, brainstorming positive responses is vital for your customer service social media strategy.

 The most important thing is to show you care and value your customer’s opinion, no matter if it was negative.

-Applebee’s, known for its quirky and humorous responses over social media, handled an issue so smartly.
+Applebee’s is the best example of social media customer service practice.
+It is known for its quirky and humorous responses over social media, handled an issue so smartly.

 9. Streamline your social media customer service process